raigueljr/SteamGirdling_Times/README.md

 - Determine whether the diameter of the root affects the necessary length of steaming

 ### Methods and Metadata
-  Roots of *Pisum sativum* seedlings were left alone for live controls, boiled for 15 minutes for dead controls, or exposed to steam for various steam times.
+  Roots of *Pisum sativum* seedlings were left alone for live controls, boiled for 15 minutes for dead controls, or exposed to steam for various steam times (5, 10, 15, 20, 30, 45, 60, or 120 seconds).
 Sections of tap root and lateral roots were taken from each plant.
 After sitting in TTC solution, absorbance (at 490 nm) was measured on a microplate reader.
 After drying, masses of root samples were measured.

    In the data folder of this repo, you will find a CSV file called "FinalDataPeas".
 This dataset has the following columns:
 1. **Date**- the date on which the plants were placed in TTC (whether alive, boiled, or steamed)